coreinfrastructure/best-practices-badge/doc/other.md

         confident the system still works.
         Also note that FLOSS projects are often embedded in larger systems and projects cannot control the larger projects they are in.
-    -   An automated test suite must achieve at least an aggregate 80% branch coverage (the goal is to cover a significant portion of the program;
-        this can be a combination of unit tests and larger integration tests).
 *   Release:
     -   Executable binaries that are released (both DLL and EXE's on Windows) MUST be cryptographically signed (the goal is to allow application